 “Why should my blood be unaffected?”
 San said.
 His voice sounded strange in his ears.

 “Well,” Naleth said, “despite our differences, the rest of us. . .
-Vingosi, Drashivan, Katikan, etc. . . are all mammals.
-But you, San, you’re reptilian.
+Vingosi, Drashivan, Katikan, etc. . . are all basically mammals.
+But you, San, are cold-blooded, that is, reptilian.
 And viruses almost never cross from one category to the other.”

 “I see,” San said.
 Naleth went to the lab to run a test on the blood sample, and San stood rooted to the spot, staring at Naleth’s empty chair, searching his mind for ways out of his current predicament.
 Naleth hurried to his lab to check the blood sample, and Keldan came to San’s side.